︲ the AfroGreeks

 • ABOUT

-• The project “the AfroGreeks” is a collective community project in progress that will be presented as a video installation, accompanied by live events, podcasts workshops, open discussions, film screenings, co-operations with the communities and other actions, with the aim to give a voice and a means of expression to the “invisible” ones of Athens who stand up for being Greeks of African origin/descent.
+• the AfroGreeks is a collective community project in progress that is presented as a video installation, accompanied by live events, podcasts, workshops, open discussions, film screenings, co-operations with the communities and other actions, with the aim to give a voice and a means of expression to the “invisible” ones of Athens who stand up for being Greeks of African origin/descent.

-The project is of particular importance both for its heroes and the artists that create it, as the Afro-Greeks are “recognized” as Greeks through artistic procedures and as artists, they create their work and take part in a workshop collective community project that puts them in contact with their history and their past.
+The project is of particular importance both for its protagonists and the artists that create it, as the Afro-Greeks are “recognized” as Greeks through artistic procedures and as artists, they create their work and take part in a workshop collective community project that puts them in contact with their history and their past.

 Artists’ Note